The Second Voyage of the Mimi: Episodes

-Each episode consists of two fifteen-minute segments.
+Each episode consists of two 15-minute segments.

 The first segment of each episode follows the serialized tale of scientists studying the ancient Maya and getting involved with thwarting site looters.
-The two scientists are Victor Cobos, a Mexican man of Maya descent, and Terry Gibbs, an American woman.
-Terry's husband is revealed to have been killed by site looters.
-Terry's daughter Quiché has grown up with archeology and can already read Maya writing.
+The two scientists are Victor Cobos, a Mexican man of Maya descent, and Terry Gibbs, an African-American woman.
+Terry's husband is revealed to have been killed by site looters eight years prior.
+Terry's daughter, Quiché, has grown up with archeology and can already read Maya writing.
 They hire the Granvilles in Quintana Roo, Mexico, near Tulum, to help them study the routes of ancient Maya ships.
 The Granvilles in turn hire Pepper Thornton, the daughter of one of Captain Granville's old sailing buddies, because she is an expert diver.
 Previously, Pepper worked for Harvey Westerman, a skinflint tour operator, guiding tourists on dives through then reefs.

 Each second segment is a standalone exploration of one of the scientific principles touched on in the serialized tale.
 In these second segments, one of the child actors (Ben Affleck or Carla Douglin) comes out of character and interviews real, in many cases well-known, scientists abouts their work.
 These scientists include archeologists Bill Fash, Peter Reynolds and David Stuart, and rain forest ecologist Nalini Nadkarni.
-In addition, Martha Hill, a silver medalist in the Winter Paralympics, comes out of character in an interview with Ben Affleck at the beginning of the information segment titled "Expedition 1 If I can Do This".
+Additionally, Martha Hill, a silver medalist in the Winter Paralympics, comes out of character in an interview with Ben Affleck at the beginning of the information segment titled "Expedition 1 If I can Do This".